Mosquito-borne disease: Advances in biological control of arboviruses

 From the success seen in Australia, the researchers were able to begin operating in more threatened portions of the world.
 The Eliminate Dengue program spread to 10 countries throughout Asia, Latin America, and the Western Pacific blooming into the non-profit organization, World Mosquito Program, as of September 2017.
 They still use the same technique of infecting wild populations of Ae. aegypti as they did in Australia, but their target diseases now include Zika, chikungunya and yellow fever as well as dengue.
 Although not alone in their efforts to use Wolbachia-infected mosquitoes to reduce mosquito-borne disease, the World Mosquito Program method is praised for being self-sustaining in that it causes permanent phenotype change rather than reducing mosquito populations through cytoplasmic incompatibility through male-only dispersal.

+Researchers working with dengue virus have also tried to introduce anti-dengue genes into the mosquito population through a Gene drive mechanism.
+The result would be any female mosquitos not inheriting the anti-dengue gene would die.
+However, this mechanism has only be shown in Drosophila melanogaster and has not yet been successful in Aedes aegypti.
+One possible answer to this could be utilizing the new CRISPR/Cas9 gene editing system which could potentially introduce anti-dengue genes into the offspring genome.